AAD/USSSA Tournament Entry Instructions and General Policies –

 GENERAL TOURNAMENT POLICIES -

-Payment/Withdrawal Policy - The entry deadline is the deadline to withdraw.
-The entry deadline is always 10 days prior to the scheduled start date of the event.
+Entry/Payment/Withdrawal Policy - The entry deadline is the deadline to withdraw.
+The entry deadline is posted on the national web site.
 100% of the entry will be refunded if the in writing (email) is received by the withdraw deadline.
 After the withdraw deadline has passed there will be no refunds unless a replacement team can be found and placed in the withdrawing teams spot in the bracket.
 When a division is full and a waiting list started, the payment deadline may be moved earlier and any unpaid team can be replaced with a paid waiting list team.
+Team managers are responsible for ensuring their teams classification is correct PRIOR to the entry deadline.
+Teams will be bracketed based on their state directors classification at the entry deadline.

 Cancellations/Refund Policy - There is a chance any event could be completely rained out or cancelled by another act of god or government mandate.
 Please be aware that A MINIMUM 40% of the entry fee will be kept to cover the direct expenses of event branded awards, event branded trophies, insurance fees, umpire scheduling, printing, branded souvenirs, out of town officials lodging as well as administrative costs if tournament is canceled after the registration/withdrawal deadline.
 After the minimum 40% is deducted the remaining refunds will be based on a prorated amount of games guaranteed.
 A game that has started but suspended counts as a game played if it cannot be continued.

-All managers should read and understand the national USSSA playing rules, equipment restrictions and bylaws for ALLtournament events.
+All managers should read and understand the national USSSA playing rules, equipment restrictions and bylaws for ALL tournament events.
 They can be found at - www.usssa.com.
-In addition to the national playing rules a copy of the official tournament rules will be provided at the managers meeting, in the team packets.
-UNOFFICIAL tournament rules and specifics will be emailed out after the brackets are posted and OFFICIAL tournament rules will be distributed at the managers meeting.
+UNOFFICIAL tournament rules and specifics will be emailed out after the brackets are posted.

 Team/Manager Check In - Each manager and team are required to check in, at the complex of their first game, at least one hour prior to the start of their first game.
 The check in will consist of:

-2. Each team must submit the AAD/USSSA Tournament Participation Agreement.
+2. Each team must submit the AAD/USSSA Event Participation Agreement.

-13u/14u Note – All Pitchers will be required to wear turf cleats on the portable mounds – no metal spikes or hard plastic spikes are allowed on the synthetic turf mounds and metal spikes are prohibited at the Albuquerque Regional Sports Complex.
+13u and older – All Pitchers will be required to wear turf cleats on the portable mounds – no metal spikes or hard plastic spikes are allowed on the synthetic turf mounds and metal spikes are prohibited everywhere at the Albuquerque Regional Sports Complex.

 BASEBALLS – Each team will be required to provide 2 new USSSA stamped game balls at the pre-game umpire meeting for each contest.
 Only USSSA stamped baseballs are allowed in sanctioned USSSA events.
-I’m not in the “ball business” and you don’t have to get them from me but I will have pro grade leather baseballs for sale, by the dozen, for $50.00.
-Balls will be available at the managers meeting and at each tournament site, in limited quantities.
+We are not in the “ball business” and you don’t have to get them from us but we work to have leather baseballs on hand, for sale, by the dozen, for $65.00.
+Balls will be available at each tournament site, in limited quantities.

 INSURANCE –With the vast majority of the teams, in each tournament, already having insurance it does not make since to pass the expense to insuring the teams a second time so please be aware – TOURNAMENT EVENTS DO NOT CARRY MEDICAL OR LIABILITY INSURANCE for the teams.
 It is your responsibility to obtain insurance, for your team, if you decide it is warranted.
 Please contact email@example.com or visit the national USSSA web site to obtain your teams policy.